 |"My dreams won't keep..."|

 One summer morning, I looked outside to see some kids in my yard.
-The taller boy, Mason, had come to collect his dog that had leapt through my garden and was now happily running in wild circles around the yard.
+The taller boy, Mason, had come to collect his big dog that had leapt through my garden trampling my tender plants and was now happily running in wild circles around the yard.

 Each time the dog had entered the yard on previous occasions, he had growled at me, his lips pulling back in a sinister grin, so I'd kept a safe distance on the back deck, with the gate firmly closed, unenthusiastic at the thought of a potential bite from those great teeth.
 I watched, relieved, as the boys grabbed onto the dog's collar and dragged the brute home.

 In time, Mason became a frequent visitor to my home, as did his younger brother, Myles.
-They were great active little boys who spent their time swinging from trees, building forts out in the yard, playing in the back field and dropping in to see me.
+They were active little boys who spent their time swinging from trees, building forts out in the yard, playing in the back field and dropping in to see me.

 Mason surprised me one day.
 He told me that the Bedbug book was his favorite bedtime story and that he read it each night before going to sleep.
 He then he proceeded to recite the entire book to demonstrate that this was so.
 He knew each verse by heart.
 He also mentioned that he was now reading it to Myles.

 Little Myles, not to be outdone, piped up to prove he could keep up with Mason.
 The boys giggled as they chanted their favorite lines over and over, and we all stood there laughing.

 They were very curious as to whether Bedbug would finally get to snooze and asked about the second book.
 "Mel, when is it coming?
 Can we get it right away?
 Will you keep some of the books for us?"
 I assured them I would.
 "Is Bedbug kept awake again?"
 I winked at them and said I couldn't spill the beans and that they would have to wait until book II came out to see whether Bedbug got to sleep tight.

-When book II was published some months later, the boys were first in line to get a copy.
+When book II was published some months later, the boys were first in line to get their copies.